engineyard/ey-docs/pages/moving-your-site-to-us-west-zone.md

 # Moving your application to a different region

 A common reason to migrate your application to a different region is to improve response times.
 For example, you are hosting your application in US West (Oregon) and you discover that most of your users are in Europe.
-If you move your application to the EU (Ireland) region, your users experience better response times.
+If you move your application to the EU (Ireland) region, your users will experience better response times.

 Unfortunately, an existing environment cannot simply be edited and restarted in a different region.
 The process of moving to a new region involves creating a new environment in a different region and copying the database and any assets "manually" to the new environment.